dhruvasagar/go-wasm-demo/PRESENTATION.md

 **Alex's Wisdom:**

 1. **Write Once, Run Everywhere** (but for real this time)
-   - Same Go code in browser, server, and edge workers
+   - Our 400+ lines of `shared_models.go` run identically in browser & server
+   - 5 major business functions: validation, pricing, recommendations, analytics

 2. **Performance That's Contextual**
-   - 1.5-5x faster for heavy computational tasks
+   - 1.5-5x faster for heavy computational tasks (see our Mandelbrot demo)
-   - Consistent, predictable behavior across environments
-   - Sometimes slower for small operations, but worth it for reliability
+   - Sometimes slower for small operations (our 300x300 matrix proves this)
+   - But ALWAYS consistent and reliable - perfect for business logic

 3. **Type Safety Everywhere**
-   - Go's compile-time checks prevent runtime disasters
+   - Go's compile-time checks prevent the "works in JS, fails in backend" bugs
+   - Our complex `Product` and `Order` structs with proper validation

 4. **Offline-First Architecture**
-   - Full business logic available without internet
+   - Full business logic available without internet (try disconnecting!)
+   - Perfect for PWAs, edge computing, and mobile scenarios

+> **Presenter Notes:** Summarize what the audience just witnessed.
+Point out specific numbers: "You just saw 400+ lines of identical business logic running in two environments.
+Our order calculator handles 10 different tax rates, premium discount tiers, and shipping calculations - all offline-capable."
+This is the victory lap - make them excited about the possibilities.

 ---